NIST FIPS 203 • NIST FIPS 204 • Sovereign Intelligent Infrastructure

 Built for industries where data has a long life

 Any organization that retains sensitive information for years — medical records, legal contracts, financial data — faces the same risk: data encrypted today may be decryptable tomorrow.
-QuantumGuard is designed for exactly this exposure.
+QuantumGuard is designed for exactly this exposure, starting with QVault as the entry point and extending through QwantOS for organizations that require sovereign compute infrastructure.

 A regional health system stores 20 years of patient records in the cloud.
 Today that data is safe.
 In 10 years, it may not be.